AnimeIowa Mainstage Cosplay

-Walk-ons – Entries of this kind are limited to those competing in the craftsmanship category ONLY.
-They are encouraged to present a series of poses to display their work to the audience.
-(I.e.: 3 poses of 10 seconds each, 4 poses of 8 seconds each, etc.) They may also choose to do a theatrical walk or some small movements as long as they do not exceed their allotted time.
+Walk-ons – Entries of this kind are limited to those competing in the Craftsmanship category ONLY.
+They are encouraged to present a series of poses to display their work to the audience. (ie: 3 poses of 10 seconds each, 4 poses of 8 seconds each, etc.).
+They may also choose to do a theatrical walk or some small movements as long as they do not exceed their allotted time.

-Performances – Entries of this kind are required for anyone competing in the performance category only OR for anyone competing in both categories.
-Participants will perform short skits, dances, etc. for judging during the Mainstage.
+Performances – Entries of this kind are required for anyone competing in the Performance category only OR for anyone competing in both categories.
+Participants will perform short dances, skits, etc. for judging during the Mainstage.

-Mandatory Information Panels
+Mandatory Information Panel

 General Contest Rules